13 ways to make money from watching videos

 It's by no means easy to reach the point of writing about videos as a full-time job.
 But, with hard work, dedication and strong writing skills, you can do it.

 Film and TV criticism are very competitive lines of work.
-So, particularly if you're thinking about writing on a freelance basis, you'll need to start off by charging lower rates to reflect your level of experience.
+So if you're thinking about writing on a freelance basis, you'll need to start by charging lower rates to reflect your level of experience.

 But remember, you deserve to get paid for your writing.
 You shouldn't have to accept payments that are lower than you think is fair, just because you're starting out.

-Once you start to build up your portfolio of reviews and make a name for yourself, you can gradually increase your rates and take on bigger commissions.
+Once you build up a portfolio of reviews and make a name for yourself, you can increase your rates and take on bigger commissions.

 Pitching article ideas about films and TV shows to editors